rh-mobb/aro-workshop-content/aro-content/ops/2-aro-day-2-operations.md

  managed-upgrade-config -o jsonpath='{.status}' | jq
 ```

+!!! info
-*The output of this command should show upgrades in progress*
+    The output of this command should show upgrades in progress

 ```
 {